drBenway/pixi-vn-wiki/start/make-visual-novel.md

 ## Create a new project

 The first step is to create a new project.
 You can find more information on how to create a new project starting from a template [here](/start/getting-started.md#project-initialization).
-We will use the "Visual Novel - React Template".
+We will use the template "Visual Novel - React".

 `Visual Novel -> React`